hackfrederick/hackathon2016/beginner.md

 A terminal is a text based interface where you type commands that instruct your computer about what to do.

+If you can't find the terminal on your machine, find an organizer to help or ask a neighbor.

 This guide will use a Linux style terminal when showing examples.